etilextreval/FSA/README.md

-# ArduinoFSA
+# FSA
-Arduino FSA to implements FSM on Arduino
+A library to implements FSM on many AVR platforms